 An Indian festival that is especially important to the Sikh community is Guru Purab, which stands for the birthday of the founder of the Sikh community.
 While the actual birthday falls on the 15th of April as per the Georgian Calendar, the celebrations take place according to the Hindu Almanack.
 Not just in India, even the Sikh community that is spread all across the globe today celebrate Guru Purab with a lot of pomp and splendour.
 Yet, if you want to experience the best of the festival, you must undoubtedly head towards the direction of Punjab.
 The streets and gurudwaras are decorated with floral decorations, and large processions have been organised that showcase the culture and practices of the Sikh community.

 Activities: Taste Kaara Prasaad at the langars and meditate on the chanting of the sacred texts.
 Take part in the processions and enjoy the loving and giving spirit of the festival.

 Places to experience the best of the festival: Amritsar, Katrapur and Kullu

 The desert culture is indeed unique and colourful.
-One festival that brings out the best of the desert culture is the annual camel festival that is celebrated across several locations in Rajasthan.
+One festival that brings out the best of the desert culture is the annual camel festival which is celebrated across several locations in Rajasthan.
 As the name suggests, the festival is held in honour of the Camels that are known as the ship of the desert and support the lives of the local people there.
-The camels are decorated elaborately, and thousands of them parade together with magnificent forts and palaces to the background.
+The camels are decorated elaborately, and thousands of them parade together with magnificent forts and palaces in the background.
 Classical songs and dance performances by the locals are the attractions of the night.

 Activities: Enjoy the parades and take part in the local cultural extravagance.